 Larimeloom is a small company, each fase of the process is curated individually, with attention to detail.
-I want my work stay this way, growing and deepening my artistic capacities and my understanding of the human body and it’s beauty.
+We build our product around the person, gradually growing and deepening our artistic capacities and our understanding of the human body, it’s needs and it’s beauty. shop now

 Many of my wedding dresses I hand dye myself, using plant dyes (purple cabbage for a prudery blue, tea leaves for the loveliest ivory there is, onion peels or golden rod for a vibrant golden yellow, chestnuts for a warm brown, black-eyed-susans for a warm muted green, poppy petals for a dusty lavender) or non toxic acid dyes, in order to achieve the softly muted colors I so love to incorporate in my designs.
 The misty cloudy hues are mesmerizing.
 The light, flowing, breathable fabrics are enchanting.

 Each garment that leaves my studio is individually made by the hands of a person through every single step of the process..